DavidSchinazi/tgvest/README.md

 		http://www.codenuke.net/2015/01/nodemcu-install-ch340-usb-to-serial-for-yosemite.html
    - On macOS Sierra, for noname board I got from Amazon this worked: https://www.silabs.com/products/mcu/Pages/USBtoUARTBridgeVCPDrivers.aspx (/dev/cu.SLAB_USBtoUART)
+   - On macOS Big Sur, the drivers above seemed to still work.
+   - On macOS Big Sur, ESP32 seems to be supported out of the box.
+1. Select board and port
-1. Use NodeMCU 1.0 (ESP-12E) board and port corresponding to USB driver
+   - For ESP8266, use "NodeMCU 1.0 (ESP-12E)" board and port corresponding to USB driver
+   - For ESP32, use "ESP32 Pico Kit" board and port corresponding to USB driver
 1. Set serial monitor to 115200 baud, 80MHz, 4M (3M SPIFFS).